Skip to content ↓

 Under the Disability Discrimination Act (DDA) 1995, Academies, schools and settings should be making reasonable adjustments for disabled children, including those with medical needs, and are under a duty to plan strategically to increase access over time.
 Schools and settings should consider what reasonable adjustments they need to make to enable children with medical needs to participate fully in all areas of school life, including educational visits and sporting activities.

-The Head of School, in consultation with the Governing Body, staff, parents/carers, health professionals and the local authority, is responsible for deciding whether the Academy can assist a child with medical needs.
-The Head of School is also responsible for ensuring the implementation of the policy on a daily basis, ensuring that procedures are understood and ensuring appropriate training is provided making sure there is effective communication with parents/carers, children and young people, Academy staff and all relevant health professionals concerning the student's health needs.
+The Principal, in consultation with the Governing Body, staff, parents/carers, health professionals and the local authority, is responsible for deciding whether the Academy can assist a child with medical needs.
+The Principal is also responsible for ensuring the implementation of the policy on a daily basis, ensuring that procedures are understood and ensuring appropriate training is provided making sure there is effective communication with parents/carers, children and young people, Academy staff and all relevant health professionals concerning the student's health needs.

 Staff within school